-The PEP will also allow the Trust to contact you via text message if an appointment you are on a waiting list for becomes available.
+DrDoctor also allows the Trust to contact you by text if an appointment you are waiting for becomes available or if there are short notice changes to your appointment details.

-All Text messages will come from the number 07860 039 092.
-This number is genuine and can be trusted.
-We recommend you save this number so that your phone knows when you get messages from us.
+All text messages from the Trust will come from the number 07860 039 092.
+This is a genuine number, and we recommend saving it in your phone so you can easily recognise messages from us.

-The introduction of the PEP is intended to lead to better patient experience, with faster notifications and reducing non-attendances in outpatient clinics.
-Enabling digital letters allows us to let you know immediately when you have an appointment, whilst saving NHS money by reducing paper and postage.
+The introduction of DrDoctor is designed to improve the patient experience by providing faster notifications and helping to reduce missed appointments in outpatient clinics.
+Using digital letters allows us to notify you immediately when you have an appointment, while also helping the NHS save money by reducing the use of paper and postage.

 Phased Approach

-It is important to note that PEP is in a pilot phase, therefore this is currently only available for appointments with the Ear, Nose and Throat department.
-More services will be available to view in the PEP throughout 2025 and this page will be kept up to date with the latest services available.
+It is important to note that DrDoctor is launching in phases, therefore this is available for appointments with the Ear, Nose and Throat department, Ophthalmology, Dermatology, Urology and Trauma and Orthopaedics.
+More services will be available throughout 2025, and this page will be kept up to date with the latest services available.

-You can access the PEP here.
-The PEP will ask for your last name, date of birth and postcode.
+You can access DrDoctor here.
+You will be asked for your last name, date of birth and postcode.
 You will then need to confirm your mobile number through entering a verification code, before accepting a privacy notice.
+Please note that the details you use will be the details we have on our system for you.

 Please check you are using the correct link.
 The details you are asked to enter are based on the records we have at the hospital, so if the system is saying your details aren’t recognised, please call us to check we have the most recent information for you.
 Similarly, when confirming your mobile number, you will need to call us directly if this has changed.